craic/arduino_power/README.md

 When you press the button again, and release it, the Arduino disables the PowerBoost and, because it is no longer supplying power, the Arduino shuts down.

-With the more complex versions of this, the system logs a shutdown message, etc., before actually shutting down.

 **Please read [This Page](PowerOnPowerOff.md) for the details.**